mtrinh11/plant_care_social/README.md

 ## Description

-With __ you will be able to track your plants.
+With Florista you will be able to track your plants.
 It will tell you how to best take care of your plant and take into consideration the weather around you.

 ## User Stories